[This flyover was updated on June 28, 2010.]

 Wind Watch Golf & Country Club has the look and feel of a course that Long Island golfers travel elsewhere to play, rather than one they can visit right in their own backyard.
 It is among the most visually impressive courses in the area, a carefully crafted gem set atop one of the Island's highest points.
 Take away its elevation, and Wind Watch can stand in perfectly for a course in a Myrtle Beach brochure.
 Ironically, its affiliation with the on-site Hyatt Regency Hotel in Hauppauge makes Wind Watch an ideal golf destination for out-of-towners taking a trip of their own to the Island.

 The quality of the golf matches its natural beauty.
 With intimidating water hazards on 12 holes, there is a risk-reward element on nearly every shot.
 Massive bunkers threaten shots around the entire course, clogging the preferred route to the green in some spots and remaining passively in the background in others.
 Other natural elements are on hand to make a round at Wind Watch a challenging test of golf skill.
-The 6,650-yard par-72 was originally designed in 1990 by Joe Lee and overhauled in 1996 by renowned architect Stephen Kay.
+The 6,686-yard par-72 was originally designed in 1990 by Joe Lee and overhauled in 1996 by renowned architect Stephen Kay.

 CONDITIONS:

-The greens at Wind Watch roll at a moderate speed with very subtle slope.
+The greens at Wind Watch roll smoothly at a moderate speed with very subtle slope.
 They offer large enough targets so that holding the greens shouldn't be an issue, however, there are mounds and dropoffs behind most surfaces.
 Overclubbing here generally yields poor results.
 As already noted, there are close to 80 bunkers on the course, some more penal than others, but all oddly shaped.
 The potential for awkward lies and long fairway blasts is great, though skilled sand players can live with a few misses into the fluffy greenside traps.

-HOLE(S) TO REMEMBER: Water has a looming presence on all four of Wind Watch's par-3s, but only #8 has a distinct strategic element of risk versus reward.
-It is a 169-yard reverse redan with a water carry, its diagonal green angled away from the tee from near left to far right.
+Water has a looming presence on all four of Wind Watch's par-3s, but only #8 has a distinct strategic element of risk versus reward.
+It is a 169-yard reverse redan-inspired hole with a water carry, its diagonal green angled away from the tee from near left to far right.
 A front bunker protects the line from the center of the green to the right, and two deep traps provide support for the near half.
 A pin tucked into the right side (see photo) enjoys multiple layers of defense from the front bunker, the hazard and a target that shrinks as the shot attempt gets bolder.
 Meanwhile, choosing to play to the safe side is almost a concession of bogey -- two-putting for par from across a wide green that slopes uphill and back down with speed would be a wonderful accomplishment.
 The hole takes on a much different persona with a pin on the safer left side, but it is a fun challenge either way.

 AREA(S) TO AVOID:

 Combine the water, the sand and the houses, and you will find there are not just areas, but acres upon acres to avoid.
 (And don't forget the trees.)
 But more specifically, it's best not to go too long here.
 When there are no bunkers guarding the far sides of the greens, there are mounds and dropoffs.
-Some hazards are cunningly concealed behind greens as well (see #1 and #17).
+Some hazards are cunningly concealed behind greens as well (see #10 and #17).
 Of course, there is plenty of danger short too, but at least then you can see what you're up against.

 NEARBY COURSES: